 Offer safe harbor options for illustrations of income in statements.
-Include showing a range rather than single number as an option covered by the safe harbor of long-term disability on retirement security.
-This is particularly difficult in a DC environment, and this issue also needs attention.
+Include showing a range rather than single number as an option covered by the safe harbor.

 Disability: Make it possible to provide for continued 401(k) contributions during periods of long-term disability.
 This is the equivalent of a waiver of premium provision that is available in life insurance, or it can also be viewed as equivalent to continued crediting of service in defined benefit plans.